 The certified EIR provided an evaluation of the potential hydrology and water quality impacts that would be caused by implementation of the Project.
 The discussion starts with an overview of regulation that is normally applicable to the hydrology and water quality environmental factor, followed by a description of the physical setting of both the site and surrounding lands.
 There are no changes in such circumstances affecting the Project.
-This is confirmed by the analysis set forth below which is based on a Preliminary Technical Report prepared for the Project (Quality Service, Inc., 2019) and a Water Treatment proposal, which is included as Appendix C in this document.
+This is confirmed by the analysis set forth below which is based on a Preliminary Technical Report prepared for the Project (Quality Service, Inc., 2019) and a letter with a summary of the test well evaluation (Quality Service, Inc, 2020), which is included as Appendix C in this document.
+The location of the proposed well and its design can also be found in Appendix C.